 TGbe editor: Please update the contents of the following paragraphs in this subclause as shown below:

-[10639]An originator MLD shall maintain a single transmit buffer control that uses WinStartO and WinSizeO for each block ack agreement negotiated with the recipient MLD to submit MPDUs for transmission across links subject to TID-to-Link mapping restriction (see 35.3.7 (Link management)).
-An originator MLD shall release transmit buffer associated with an successful received MPDU upon receiving BlockAck frame containing the reception status for that MPDU.

-An MLD shall follow the mechanisms defined in 11.5 (Block ack operation) and 35.4 (EHT acknowledgment procedure) with additional rules as defined in this subclause for performing block ack operation.
+[10639]An MLD shall follow the mechanisms defined in 11.5 (Block ack operation) and 35.4 (EHT acknowledgment procedure) with additional rules as defined in this subclause for performing block ack operation.

 For each TID, there shall not be more than one block ack agreement established between two MLDs and the agreement shall apply to all the links to which the TID is mapped to (i.e., there are no independent block ack agreements for each TID on a per-link basis).

-[13909]In this subclause, the MLD with data to send using the block ack mechanism is referred to as the originator MLD, and the receiver of that data as the recipient MLD.
+[13909]In this subclause, the MLD with data to send using the block ack mechanism is referred to as the originator MLD, and the MLD that is the intended recipient of that data is referred to as the recipient MLD.
 [TGbe editor: Please note, the paragraph is split here]

 To setup a block ack agreement between two MLDs, an originator MLD shall send an ADDBA Request frame through an affiliated STA to the recipient MLD, on any enabled link, indicating the TID for which the block ack agreement is being set up.
 The Block Ack Timeout field in the ADDBA Request frame is advisory.
 Upon receiving an ADDBA Request frame, the recipient MLD shall respond through an affiliated STA, on any enabled link, with an ADDBA Response frame subject to the power states of the STAs operating on the link.
 The recipient MLD has the option of accepting or rejecting the request.
 If the recipient MLD accepts the request, then a block ack agreement is established between the originator MLD and the recipient MLD for the TID specified in the ADDBA frames as defined in 10.25.2 (Setup and modification of the block ack parameters).

 NOTE 1—An originator MLD can attempt a retransmission of an ADDBA Request frame on any enabled link.
 A recipient MLD can attempt a retransmission of an ADDBA Response frame on any enabled link.